Clinical Performance +

 Setting the standard

 Each FX Dialyzer is individually sterilized by the unique INLINE steam sterilization method.
-Both the blood and the dialysate compartments of the dialyzer are rinsed continuously with steam at a minimum temperature of 121° C, followed by sterile water and sterile air.
+Both the blood and the dialysate compartments of the dialyzer are rinsed continuously with steam at a minimum temperature of 121° C.

 Rinsing with hot steam assures a gentle sterilization — without the need for chemicals or irradiation, which may lead to increased cytotoxic14 and carcinogenic residuals.15,16